Why would a premature birth be planned?

 Knowing that you have a higher risk of giving birth prematurely and going through the experience can be overwhelming.
 Every parent with a premature baby will face different challenges, depending on their circumstances.
 Remember that your healthcare team will be there to support you.

 You can also call talk to a Tommy’s midwife on our pregnancy line on 0800 014 7800 (Monday to Friday, 9am to 5pm), or email us at [email protected]

-Find out more about coping with a premature birth.
+Find out more about coping with the idea of a premature birth.